kidsneuro-lab/leafcutter2/README.md

 - `clustering/` a directory containing files relevant for clustering and annotation.
     - `clustering/leafcutter2_clusters` contains the intron clusters.
 Useful for skipping the clustering step in repeated runs.
     - Other files documenting stats from the clustering and classification algorithm.
 Useful for debugging.

+### A note on GTF files:

+For classification, LeafCutter2 requires information from a GTF file.
+Please ensure that the features column (third column on a GTF) includes the following type of information, and that the names match:
+- `gene`
+- `transcript`
+- `CDS'
+- `start_codon`
+- `stop_codon`

+In addition, LeafCutter2 requires information on gene and transcript types.
+These come in the 9th column of a GTF file, but different annotations can use different tags (e.g., Gencode typically uses `gene_type`, while Ensembl uses `gene_biotype`).
+You can specify what tag your GTF uses by using the following parameters:
+- `--gene_type` (default: `gene_type`)
+- `--transcript_type` (default: `transcript_type`)

+You can also specify what tag your GTF uses for gene and transcript name (or if you prefer, change from names to gene and transcript IDs) by using:
+- `--gene_name` (default: `gene_name`)
+- `--transcript_name` (default: `transcript_name`)

+Finally, some GTFs might lack some or all of these features and information.
+E.g, if you're working with an assembled GTF with StringTie, or some GTFs downloaded from the UCSC Genome Browser.
+In this case, you can reformat your GTF file using our add on script [Reformat_gtf.py](https://github.com/cfbuenabadn/leafcutter2/blob/main/scripts/add_on_scripts/Reformat_gtf.py).
+See instructions [here](https://github.com/cfbuenabadn/leafcutter2/blob/main/scripts/add_on_scripts/Reformat_gtf.README.md).

 ### Parameters